NethServer/ns8-docs/webtop.rst

 .. note::

    The personal mailcard can be associated with the user or the mail address.
-   Users with access to the mail address, will also be able to use the mailcard.
+   Users with access to the mail address will also be able to use the mailcard.

-By accessing the user settings from the WebTop administration panel ( :menuselection:`Domains --> NethServer --> Users --> Right click on user` ) it is also possible to set up a general domain mailcard that will be automatically set for all users who have not configured their personal mailcard.:
+By accessing the user settings from the WebTop administration panel ( :menuselection:`Domains --> NethServer --> Users --> Right click on user` ) it is also possible to set up a general domain mailcard that will be automatically set for all users who have not configured their personal mailcard:

 .. image:: _static/webtop-domain_mailcard.png

-Furthermore, it will also be possible to modify personal information:
+Furthermore, it will also be possible to modify personal details:

 .. image:: _static/webtop-personal_information.png